KaranChawlaD/Q-Learning-Dashboard/README.md

 The grid is always **12 × 9** with **4 actions** (up, down, left, right).
 Out-of-bounds and obstacle moves leave the agent in place.

 **Web dashboard** — you choose the layout before training: one agent (start), one bank (goal), and any number of buildings (multiple of each building type allowed).
-Layouts are validated server-side (no overlaps, in-bounds cells, agent and bank required).
+Layouts are validated server-side (no overlaps, in-bounds cells, agent and bank required), and training is blocked when no path exists from start to bank.

 **CLI `train` and `manual` modes** — use the default layout in `qlearning/env.py`: